 If you don’t want to spend too much money or time venturing beyond the port, there is plenty to experience right in Downtown Juneau.
 Hop on the Mount Roberts Tramway located right near the cruise port.
 This aerial tramway is the only one of its kind in southeast Alaska and rises 1,800 feet to the Mountain House for spectacular panoramic views of Juneau, the Chilkat Mountains, Stephens Passage, and the Gastineau Channel.
 While at the top, you can visit the live bald eagle display, explore some of the walking trails, watch a short film on the Tlingit way of life, or browse the gift shop.

-Keep in mind that many of these shore excursions can be paired together for a full day of exploring Juneau during your Alaskan cruise.
+Of course, you can pair many of these shore excursions together for a full day of exploring Juneau during your Alaskan cruise.
 Most cruise lines even offer combo tours for some of the more popular attractions.

 Do you agree with our list of the Top Things to Do in Juneau, Alaska on a cruise?
-What are your favorite activities when visiting this popular port of call?
-Drop us an anchor below to share your experiences and help your fellow cruisers make the most of their visit way up north to Alaska!
+What are your favorite activities at this popular port of call?
+Drop us an anchor below to share your experiences visiting Alaska!